Yuri-Rassokhin/BenchmarkBeholder/README.md

 # About

 BenchmarkBeholder, abbreviated BBH, is a tool for performance benchmarking of ANY workload against ALL combinations of input parameters of the workload.
-Without exaggeration, the "workload" can be anything you can measure: application, AI model, HTTP server, filesystem, database, block device, GPU, RAM, and so forth.
+Without exaggeration, the workload can be anything you can measure: application, AI model, HTTP server, filesystem, database, block device, GPU, RAM, and so forth.

 BBH helps you answer hot and practical questions: